 The departure and the return times for the AM student will remain the same.
 Upon return, the AM students would report to their 5th period class or to B Lunch depending on their respective schedules.

-The PM students who are staying for the pep rally will be assigned to room 125 for 8th period.
+The PM students who are staying for the pep rally will be assigned to room 125 and 101 for 8th period, Lunch, 6th, and 7th.
+Like the AM students, the PM students will report to the rooms as per the following: Last Name A - H reports to 125.
+Last Name I - Z report to 101.
 Next, they will report to their respective classes for 5 B/C period, eat B Lunch, and then report to room 125 for 6 A/B. Those PM students choosing to attend the CCCTC will depart at 11:45 AM.